mcnabbian/automated_journal/README.md

   - Using and saving emails not a priority
 5. I will then modify the program to send a message to my desktop using a GUI. 	❌
   - This seems like the same idea as step #7.
 Not a priority for right now.
-6. Continue to save replies/entries into database/file. ❌
+6. Continue to save replies/entries into database/file. ✅
-  - Working on this right now
 7. Send desktop push notifications. ❌

 *everything below is something to look into in the future*